Physician Payment Committee

 Under the 2021 Physician Services Agreement, the PPC was struck to replace the Medical Services Payment Committee (MSPC).
 Its mandate is to make recommendations on how to implement each constituency’s compensation increases to the Schedule of Benefits, as outlined in the 2021 PSA and Arbitration Award.

 The PPC operates as a standing committee reporting to the Physician Services Committee and OMA board.
-The PPC is a bilateral committee comprised of eight members, with equal representation from the OMA and the MOH (four members each).
+The PPC is a bilateral committee comprised of eight members, with equal representation from the OMA and the Ministry of Health (four members each).
 The PPC has established a process for the introduction of new fee codes or the revision of existing fee codes, including fee value changes, into the Schedule.
 The fee proposals are made by OMA Constituency Executives (e.g., Section or MIG) as part of the fee allocation process.

 The PPC fee allocation process